SIALORRHEA CAN NEGATIVELY

 IMPACT PATIENTS’ QUALITY

 XEOMIN® is indicated in adults for the symptomatic treatment of:

 - blepharospasm and hemifacial spasm,

 - cervical dystonia of a predominantly rotational form

 - spasticity of the upper limb and

-- chronic sialorrhea due to neurological disorders.
+- chronic sialorrhea due to neurological disorders in adults.

 XEOMIN® (botulinum neurotoxin type A) is recommended by NICE, within its marketing authorisation, as an option for treating chronic sialorrhea caused by neurological conditions in adults.
 It is recommended only if the company provides it according to the commercial arrangement.3